This article describes attributes available in all forms.

 Permissions #

 This field is used to display permissions for the document.
 Users with relevant permissions can add new permissions to the document through this widget.
 There is no extra configuration available.
-More about complex permission system can be read here.
+More about complex permission settings can be read here.

 Comments #

-This widget is used for posting comments to a document.
+This system widget is used for posting comments to a document.
 It consists of an HTML editor and mechanisms allowing one to quote and respond to other comments.
 This widget also allows you to refer to a specific employee which makes it possible to transfer information or commands without starting the document workflow.
 Configuration includes adding a user to always receive system notifications or to always inform the user by email.
 There is an option to notify a document creator by email.

 Process #